 Because of the widespread use of tablature, many players seem to think that learning to play a solo break on a song is normally learned from tablature.
 That’s not true.
 Most players play breaks based on their own understanding of the melody, using their ability to “interpret” a melody in three-finger Scruggs style.
 They don’t go from memorized tabs, nor do they “think” in tab.
 So players are advised to cultivate:

 - The ability to find a melody on the neck of your instrument, quicker the better.

 - The ability to place melody notes within rolls, to produce a recognizable melody played Scruggs style.

 If you don’t know these processes yet, I suggest jumping in, though the way is not “cookbook”, and much trial and error is involved.
 That’s how real banjo playing skills are learned.

 At my Basic Skills Banjo Camp in Colorado in January, these are some of the main skills we work on.
-Also, my instructional materials such as the Bluegrass Banjo book and the Beginning Bluegrass Banjo DVD address those skills.
+Also, my instructional materials such as the Bluegrass Banjo book and the Beginning Bluegrass Banjo video address those skills.